Under LeBron's skin

 Part 1 of a TrueHoop series on LeBron James as a teammate and leader

 The following is the first installment of a TrueHoop post that was originally published to TrueHoop subscribers on Tuesday, April 9.
-More of the series in the weeks to come.

 By Henry Abbott

 A man who worked closely with LeBron James tells me it is the “most under-told story in sports.”

 It’s a story about the oddity of LeBron as a co-worker, how he made it to the NBA, his beliefs about getting things done.
 It’s about his superpowers and his work ethic, which taken together define him as the best basketball player of all time.
 And, for many teammates: difficult.